buildpacks/rfcs/text/0000-increase-build-plan-flexibility.md

 The `version` key should be removed as a top-level entry in both the build plan and buildpack plan.
 Buildpacks that need to coordinate versions from other parties should use an agreed upon metadata key (the conventional, but not required, choice is `version`) to replicate their existing functionality.

+The `lifecycle` is required to implement temporary compatibility with the previous build plan and buildpack plan structure by converting the `version` key in `metadata` into and out of a top-level key at the appropriate locations.

 # How it Works
 [how-it-works]: #how-it-works